TMUniversal/remnant2-vortex-support/README.md

 2. Open Vortex and navigate to the Extensions view.
 3. Drag and drop the downloaded file onto the Vortex window.

+Extra manual installation:

+Extract the downloaded archive to the Vortex plugins folder: `%appdata%\Vortex\plugins`, so that you have a sub-directory in `%appdata%\Vortex\plugins` containing the `info.json` file.

 ## Usage

 1. Open Vortex and navigate to the Games view.